 - Appalachian history and economics

 Preceptors serve as role models for the students, taking part in panel discussions and lead field trips to introduce students to various healthcare practices and cultural experiences in the area.
 Recreational activities such as hiking, boating, biking, and white water rafting are planned for the students to take part in as well.

-- 82% chose residencies in primary care
+- 75% of graduates have chosen residencies in primary care

-- 60% entered into family medicine
+- 60% have entered into family medicine

 - In comparison to the national average, medical students involved in the program were 3 times more likely to end up practicing in a rural location

 - Journal article: Lang, F., Ferguson, K., Bennard, B., Zahorik, P., & Sliger, C. (2005).
 The Appalachian Preceptorship: Over Two Decades of an Integrated Clinical–Classroom Experience of Rural Medicine and Appalachian Culture.
 Academic Medicine, 80(8), 717-723.
 Article Abstract.